randlabs/algo-price-oracle/README.md

 # algo-price-oracle

-This price oracle maintains an on-chain ALGO/USD price to serve as a reliable source for DeFi decentralized applications.
+This price oracle maintains an on-chain ALGO/USD price to serve as a reliable source for external applications.

 ## Price Source